 4. They don’t have a need to over-control people

 Too much controlling behavior toward people and things isn’t really productive at work.
 Sometimes people think that because they can manipulate others, that they can actually control them.
 But human beings do what they want most of the time.
 Even the most meek individual will naturally resist the control of over-controlling coworkers or supervisors.
 Sometimes folks can be controlled through fear but it doesn’t last and it builds to significant resentment.
 Being comfortable with a coworker’s unpredictable behavior helps prevent the typical overreaction and can also help them resist the negative manipulation of others.

 5. They are comfortable communicating expectations and letting go

 6. They have realistic expectations of the company

 Having realistic expectations of your boss or workplace is incredibly healthy as well as practical.
 Even the best workplace includes mistakes and misunderstandings.
 The key is how someone reacts to them.
-Some employees withdraw and assume everything is directed at taking advantage of them (usually but not always, a bit paranoid!)
+Some employees withdraw and assume everything is directed at taking advantage of them (sometimes true, sometimes a bit paranoid!)
 While others give someone the benefit of the doubt as to motivation; remain calm and engage in a dialogue of what happened and how to help make it better.
 These folks don’t need everything to be perfect, they just expect others to do their best.

 7. They manage their emotions at work

 Healthy people do not impose their strong emotions on others in the workplace.
 They have patience and resist impulsive actions based upon fear or anger.
 They know their own emotions; they don’t judge them; and they are comfortable having them.
 This allows them to vent inevitable emotions in a confidential and productive manner whether to a friend; therapist or a trusted colleague at work.
 This is related to not blaming others in anger for their own mistakes.

 8. They accurately identify and accept emotions in others